gjhunt/deconvolution/readme.md

-This repo is no long in use.
+This repo is no longer in use.
 Please visit the (dtangle repo)[https://github.com/gjhunt/dtangle].